rs-de/www/src/blogposts/artificial-intelligence-developer-support.md

 examples and hints is so close to the code.
 _But:_ The developer has to know what he is doing.
-I believe it does not make sense to tell junior developers not to use it – since they will ;-) – But they should ask themselves "Do i understand the code?" and learn, if not.
+I believe it does not make sense to tell junior developers not to use it – since they will ;-) – But they should carefully read the generated code and ask themselves "Do i understand the code?" and learn, if not.